EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ![[AccessRequirements.png]]

+There are different kind of architectures that can be behind the cloud provider.

 ![[Architectures.png]]

 #### Combinations of the dimensions
 Every combination of the different instances of the dimensions identifies new problems and challenges.
 The security properties to be guaranteed can depend on the access requirements and on the trust assumption on the providers involved in storage and/or processing of data.

 Providers can be:
-- curious;
-- lazy;
-- malicious.
+- curious (honest-but-curious or trustworthy-but-not-trusted with respect to the data confidentiality);
+- lazy (not trusted with respect to the integrity in addition to confidentiality);
+- malicious (not trusted with respect to the integrity in addition to confidentiality).

 ----------------------------------------------------------------